 9 THE MEMORIES WE FORM THERE STAY WITH US FOREVER

 Even though I only spent one summer as a child in Croatia, those four months still stand out as something superbly special to me.
 I have few memories from the other summers in my young life – hundreds and hundreds of days that over time I have somehow lost to a sea of darkness, while the ones from Croatia persistently remain afloat, swimming above the surface, demanding never, ever to be forgotten.

 The same can also be said for the time I spent in Croatia in my adult years.
 I can’t forget my days there, not that I would ever try to, and sometimes it feels as though I was just there yesterday.
 If I had the choice I wouldn’t trade those experiences for any sum in the world.
 These memories are like an old tattoo, an indelible, vivid mark burnt into my skin and they don’t fade no matter how much time passes.

 10 WE ARE MORE ALIKE THAN WE ARE DIFFERENT

 This applies to every single foreigner that ever steps foot into your country, whether they are Canadian, Brazilian, German or English.
 All of us are human.
 When we are cut, we all bleed.
 When we fall, it hurts and if we fall hard enough we scar.
 We all breathe in the same air and look at the same sky.
 We all have feelings that get wounded and hearts which get broken.

 When we cry we shed the same tears and ultimately we share the same need – to be understood, respected and loved, no matter which city we currently live in.
 So remember this whenever you next meet a foreigner – deep down we are more alike than you think.

-To read more about my experiences in Croatia click here.
+To read more about my experiences in Croatia in my book Croatian Princess click here.